general-repositories/pdf2db/README.md

 	In WP admin, navigate to Ultimate Member > Forms > 'Add New'
 	Create new form, titled 'pdf file upload' for example.
 	Select File Upload from options
-	Add 'onward_resume_file' to the meta-key file
+	Add 'onward_jobs_resume' to the meta-key file
 	One must restrict accepted file types in the upload form to ONLY PDF for security.
 	Copy form shortcode and add to user (applicant) template page